3 Ways to Interview as a Team Player

-“Having expertise in your field is considered price of entry these days.
-Employers are looking for candidate who bring the ability to play well with others and push their teammates to achieve great results,” says Teasdale.
+“Having expertise in your field is considered the price of entry these days.
+Employers are looking for candidates who brings the ability to play well with others and push their teammates to achieve great results,” says Teasdale.
 Applicants can stand apart from their competition by touting the importance of teamwork and giving examples of how they made a difference on a team.
 Some top team player attributes you can demonstrate are:

 - Working collaboratively

 - Productively managing conflict

 - Helping your teammates succeed

 - Not engaging in gossip or hearsay about other teammates

 - Holding teammates accountable for their team behavior